V2UgY2FycnkgRWRlbg/Sentinelle/README.md

 - school project

-# Sentinelle - Web Security Platform
+# Sentinel - Web Security Platform

-Sentinelle is a web security platform that allows you to scan domains to detect vulnerabilities, discover subdomains, and analyze web server configurations.
+Sentinel is a web security platform that allows you to scan domains to detect vulnerabilities, discover subdomains, and analyze web server configurations.

 ## Features